Interaction-aware Kalman Neural Networks for Trajectory Prediction: Problem Statement

 \section{Problem Statement}

 We assume there are $N$ vehicles in the multi-agent system (traffic scene).
-For each vehicle, we collect at each timestamp $t$ its position $p_t$, velocity $v_t$, acceleration $a_t$, width $w_t$, length $l_t$, and relative distances $\{d_t^j\}_{j=1}^{N-1}$ from other agents.
-We call the observations of all vehicles at timestamp $t$ the environmental observation at timestamp $t$ and denote them by $o_t$.
-Given the $h$-length past environmental observations $\mathcal{O}_t := \{o_{t-h+1}, o_{t-h+2},\cdots, o_{t}\}$, the problem is to predict for each vehicle its future $L$-length trajectories.
+For each vehicle at timestamp $t$, we collect its position $p_t$, velocity $v_t$, acceleration $a_t$, vehicle width $w_t$, vehicle length $l_t$, and relative distances $\{d_t^j\}_{j=1}^{N-1}$ with other agents.
+We call the observations of all vehicles \emph{environmental observation at timestamp $t$} denoted as $o_t$.
+Given the past $h$-length environmental observations $\mathcal{O}_t := \{o_{t-h+1}, o_{t-h+2}, \cdots, o_{t}\}$, we aim to predict the future $L$-length trajectories of each vehicle.

+Note that the number of vehicles $N$ is set to be 6 in our experiments because our setting is the two-lane dynamics where the ego-vehicle has one in front, one at the rear, and three vehicles in the neighboring lane. $N$ is an independent variable in our methodology, and thus it is straightforward to increase $N$ to consider more vehicles for trajectory prediction tasks.